Battle of Dhabansaar: Initiation of Hostilities

 On the morning of May 16, 2023, SSC-Khaatumo forces launched simultaneous offensives on multiple fronts around Laascaanood, targeting Somaliland positions in the western, eastern, and Maraaga fronts.
 In a statement, SSC-Khaatumo accused Somaliland of initiating aggression, stating: "This morning, the invading militia of the Somaliland administration launched unjustified attacks on Las Anod from several directions, including the west, east, and the Maraaga area.".

 Somaliland Counteroffensive

 In response, the Somaliland National Army mounted a robust defense.
 General Taani reported that approximately 70 technical vehicles belonging to SSC-Khaatumo forces attempted to seize control of key supply routes near Adhicadeeye, intending to disrupt Somaliland's logistics.
 He described the situation as follows: "The ongoing conflict in Las Anod, the capital of Sool region, is being fueled by terrorists and troublemakers.
 Today, clashes took place in Las Anod and the surrounding area of Dhabansaar.".

-The fiercest fighting took place near Dhaban-saar at approximately 6:00 AM, where Somaliland forces successfully repelled the SSC-Khaatumo offensive, forcing them to retreat towards the village of Bali-Hadhac.
+The fiercest fighting took place near Dhaban-saar at approximately 6:00 a.m., where Somaliland forces successfully repelled the SSC-Khaatumo offensive, forcing them to retreat towards the village of Bali-Hadhac.
 General Taani emphasized the preparedness of the Somaliland army, stating: "The National Army, taking that matter into account, launched a counter-offensive.".